Our Team

 Chief of Networking

 Hi!
-I’m El, a junior at New Trier High School.
+I’m El, a senior at New Trier High School.
 I’ve always been deeply involved in both the fine and performing arts, but what really drew me to Vessel to the Voice is how it uses artistic expression as a way to uplift stories that deserve to be heard.
 My own work explores themes such as identity, nature, and social justice, so being part of something that combines my passion with my values is what drove me to be apart of this organization.
 As Chief of Networking, I work to build meaningful partnerships and help connect our mission with those who care about using art for impact.
 I’ve been fortunate enough to have a voice, and I believe it’s only right to use it to help others find theirs.

 Angie Zreiqat